elreimundo/adventofcode2023/README.md

-Attempting to help the Advent of Code elves and learn a new language at the same time.
+Attempting to help the Advent of Code elves and improve my Python at the same time.